Skip to main content

 03

-Users flagged confusion about how points were earned and spent.
-A clear points wallet with earn/redeem/expire history was the prerequisite for gamification to work.
+Users asked how points were earned, spent, and expired.
+A clear points wallet had to come before the rest of the gamification could work.

 Stakeholder Alignment + Information Architecture